yufongg/yufongg.github.io/_posts/Writeups/HackTheBox/Linux/Networked/2022-09-13-Networked.md

 User `guly` has a sudoers entry, that allows `guly` to execute `change_name.sh` as `root`, the purpose of the script is to add attributes into `guly` network script.
 The script is vulnerable because it is writing to a network script file.
 The vulnerability resides in how attributes in network scripts are handled.
 If there is a white space in the attribute, system will try to execute the word after the whitespace, allowing us to privilege escalate to `root`.

+If you wish to practice boxes similar to this, try VulnHub PwnLab

 ---